fslaborg/FSharp.Charting/examples/index.md

 available on Windows in .NET 4.x, with particular focus on 'making the simple things simple'. </p>

 FSharp.Charting is designed so that the same charting specifications can be supported when using different charting implementations.
-For example, the <a href="http://tryfsharp.org">Try F#</a>
-charts use similar charting specifications, implemented using in HTML5 using Dojo Charts.
+For example, the [Try F#](http://tryfsharp.org) charts use similar charting specifications, implemented using in HTML5 using Dojo Charts.